wolfgangasdf/gmail-attachment-remover/README.md

 On your computer:

 * [Download a zip](https://github.com/wolfgangasdf/gmail-attachment-remover/releases), extract it somewhere and run it.
-It is not signed, google for "open unsigned <platform>".
+It is not signed, google for "open unsigned mac/win".
 * Settings:
     * Gmail account (email): You can deal with multiple accounts with different settings.
     * Password: I suggest to use "application specific passwords" just click the button and get a password for "Mail".